-Boston Consulting Group points out that, across industries, companies that create a favorable work environment-including advancing diversity, especially in terms of gender-have margins for earnings before interest and taxes four percentage points higher than companies that don't, as well as slightly higher revenue growth.
+Boston Consulting Group points out that, across industries, companies that create a favorable work environment-including advancing diversity, especially in terms of gender-have margins for earnings before interest and taxes four percentage points higher than companies that don't, as well as slightly higher revenue growth.85 innovating around alternative energy-to pollute less, to be more sustainable-or it can take the form of innovations in the business model.
+Being able to position a company as committed in this way also can be a tool for attracting talent and offer a chance to take a leadership role in the fight for hugely pressing issues such as climate change and global poverty.

 Diversity is also critical at the decision-making level.
-According to a 2017 study by the Center for Talent Innovation, companies with leaders who have both inherent and acquired diversity are 70 percent more likely to capture a new market, and 45 percent more likely to improve market share.
+According to a 2017 study by the Center for Talent Innovation, companies with leaders who have both inherent and acquired diversity are 70 percent more likely to capture a new market, and 45 percent more likely to improve market share.86